jonasneustock/hass_power_classifier/README.md

 - Builds rolling segments and flags candidate changes
 - Web UI for labeling segments as `start`, `running`, or `stop` per appliance
 - Trains a classifier once enough labels exist per appliance
-- Pushes status updates and per-appliance power estimates back to Home Assistant entities
+- Pushes status updates and per-appliance power estimates back to Home Assistant via REST or MQTT discovery

 ## Quick start
 1. Copy `.env.example` to `.env` and fill in the Home Assistant details.